 If a person chooses to access treatment outside the public system, they are choosing a ‘private’ pathway, in that the treatment and the treating clinician is not part of the public health system, and often will work independently.
-This private pathway sometimes refers to choosing to be admitted to a private hospital for inpatient or outpatient treatment, and the cost for that treatment will be borne by the individual (as opposed to the state which funds the public system).
+This private pathway sometimes refers to undergoing an assessment with a private hospital with a view to being admitted to that hospital for inpatient or outpatient treatment.
+The cost for that treatment will be borne by the individual (as opposed to the state which funds the public system).

 The private pathway does not always mean admittance to a private hospital however, and there is also the choice of attending a private psychotherapist/clinician for treatment, which although will cost the individual, is also often an affordable option.
 If cost is an issue, it is important to note that many private therapists offer a ‘sliding scale’ fee structure.